aaoliveira/PSR_PT-BR/PSR-2.md

-3. Namespace and Use Declarations
+3. Namespace e declarações de 'use'
 ---------------------------------

 When present, there MUST be one blank line after the `namespace` declaration.